 The Committee's role is one of oversight.
-Management is responsible for preparing the company's financial statements and other financial information and for the fair presentation of the information set forth in the financial statements in accordance with IFRS.
-Management is also responsible for establishing systems of internal control and for maintaining the appropriate accounting and financial reporting principles and policies designed to assure compliance with accounting standards and all applicable laws and regulations.
+Management is responsible for preparing the Company's financial statements and other financial information and for the fair presentation of the information set forth in the financial statements in accordance with the International Financial Reporting Standard ("IFRS").
+Management is also responsible for establishing and upholding systems of internal control and for maintaining the appropriate accounting and financial reporting principles and policies designed to assure compliance with accounting standards and all applicable laws and regulations.

-The external auditor's responsibility is to audit the company's financial statements and provide its opinion, based on its audit conducted in accordance with generally accepted auditing standards, that the financial statements present fairly, in all material respects, the financial position, results of operations and cash flows of the company in accordance with IFRS.
-The external auditor is also responsible for issuing an attestation report on management's assessment of the effectiveness of the Company's systems of internal control as of the end of the Company's most recent fiscal year end.
-The Committee is directly responsible for the appointment, compensation, evaluation, termination and oversight of the work of the external auditor.
-The external auditor shall report directly to the Committee, as they are accountable to the Board and the Committee as representatives of the company's shareholders.
+The external auditor's responsibility is to audit the Company's financial statements and provide its opinion, based on its audit conducted in accordance with generally accepted auditing standards, that the financial statements present fairly, in all material respects, the financial position, financial performance and cash flows of the Company in accordance with IFRS.
+The Committee is directly responsible for the appointment, compensation, evaluation, termination, and oversight of the work of the external auditor.
+The external auditor shall report directly to the Committee, as they are accountable to the Board and the Committee as representatives of the Company's shareholders.
 As such, it is not the duty or responsibility of the Committee or any of its members to plan or conduct any type of audit or accounting review or procedure.